Self-Paced Makerspace

 Encouraging success in the makerspace.

 The first station, project planning, allows users to prepare for their project.
 Whether they have a project in mind, or they are looking for new ideas, the Self-Paced Makerspace system is here to help.
 Recommendations based on the maker's experience level help target specific users' goals.
-Instructions for software and equipment help makers follow through on their ideas.
+Software and equipment instructions help makers follow through on their ideas.

 Self-Paced Makerspace is always there to support you.

-In addition to the Self-Paced Makerspace providing a starting point upon entering the space, it sets up an achievable endpoint that encourages and excites makers to keep coming back.
-In the second station, material exploration, featured patron projects rotate on display.
+In addition to the Self-Paced Makerspace providing a starting point upon entering the space, it sets up an achievable end point that encourages and excites makers to keep coming back.
+The second station, material exploration, displays rotating patron projects.
 The third station, project sharing, encourages patrons to take photos of their work in the light box and share them online.
-Patrons can upload their files to the project database, so they can show off what they've achieved and it can be replicated by others.
+Patrons can also upload their files to the project database to showcase their achievements, enabling others to replicate their projects and achieve success as well.

 Do more with your makerspace.